Rethinking citizen engagement for an inclusive energy transition

 How to rethink citizen engagement?

-In the coming years the transition to sustainable energy will have a large impact on societies and people’s daily lives.
-To achieve this transition in a legitimate way, collaboration between citizens and governments and strong citizen engagement are seen as crucial conditions.
-But despite years of experimentation, participatory processes still lead to mixed results and fall short in terms of inclusion.
-How to better understand, rethink and reshape citizen engagement for an inclusive energy transition?
+The transition to sustainable energy will significantly impact societies and people's daily lives in the coming years.
+Collaboration between citizens and governments and strong citizen engagement are seen as crucial conditions to achieve this transition legitimately.
+However, despite years of experimentation, participatory processes still lead to mixed results and fall short in terms of inclusion.
+How can we better understand, rethink, and reshape citizen engagement for an inclusive energy transition.

-The Urban Futures Studio engages in ongoing research on citizen engagement in sustainability transitions.
-More specifically, this research project focuses on how energy transition policies in urban neighbourhoods shape the interaction between citizens and governments, and how this process affects dynamics of citizen engagement and its level of inclusion.
-This way, we aim to better understand and explore how citizen engagement can be designed in an inclusive way, that incorporates the diversity of backgrounds and desires in society and contributes to developing shared images of sustainable future neighbourhoods.
+The Urban Futures Studio conducts ongoing research on citizen engagement in sustainability transitions.
+More specifically, this research project focuses on how energy transition policies in urban neighbourhoods shape the interaction between citizens and governments and how this process affects the dynamics of citizen engagement and its level of inclusion.
+This way, we aim to better understand and explore how citizen engagement can be designed inclusively, incorporating the diversity of backgrounds and desires in society and contributing to developing shared images of sustainable future neighbourhoods.

 Publications